Eager fans snap up copies of new 'Fifty Shades of Grey' novel

-NEW YORK Fans of British author E.L.
+NEW YORK, June 18 Fans of British author E.L.
 James' "Fifty Shades of Grey" erotic trilogy clamored on Thursday to get the first copies of her new book "Grey," a version of the first novel told through the eyes of her famous male character.

-At Barnes & Noble bookstore in Manhattan, where James was appearing at a book signing on Thursday, the line stretched around the block.
+At Barnes & Noble bookstore in Manhattan, where James was doing a book signing on Thursday, the line stretched around the block.

-"Grey" was the highest Kindle pre-order book of the year on Amazon.com when it was released as an ebook at midnight and was expected to be an instant bestseller.
+"Grey" was the highest Kindle pre-order book of the year on Amazon.com when it was released as an ebook at midnight and is expected to be an instant bestseller.

 Publisher Vintage Books, a division of Knopf Doubleday Publishing Group, supplied a million copies of the novel to bookstores.

-James, who dedicated the novel to fans who asked for a book told from the perspective of billionaire Christian Grey, said it was not difficult to write.
+James, who dedicated the novel to fans who asked for a book told from the perspective of billionaire Christian Grey, said the book was not difficult to write.

 "I thought it would be hard but once I found his voice it was actually quite easy.
 Like any man, he is not observant, at all," she said in an interview on the "Today" early morning news show.

-In the novel, James gets into the mind of the handsome 27-year-old business tycoon with a penchant for kinky sex, who introduces naive college student Anastasia Steele to sadomasochism and bondage.
+In the novel James gets into the mind of the handsome, troubled 27-year-old business tycoon with a penchant for kinky sex, who introduces naive college student Anastasia Steele to sadomasochism and bondage.

 The novels have been dubbed "mommy porn" for the fantasy they provide for their millions of fans.

-Early reviews of "Grey" say the book holds nothing back in revealing Grey's deepest desires and secrets.
+Early reviews of "Grey" say it is the raunchiest book of the series and holds nothing back in revealing Grey's deepest desires and secrets.

 "While action-hungry fans will be thrilled by the more graphic sex scenes, romance lovers will finally get the answers they've been craving," said Britain's Daily Mirror newspaper.

-Adrian Liang, senior book editor at Amazon.com, found the second half of the novel, when Grey gets into his emotional problems, the most engaging.
+The Guardian newspaper chimed in saying, "This book is far more realistic and creepy beyond belief."

-"I think this is a stronger book because Christian is a more complex character," she said in an interview.
-"I think E.L.
-James has definitely rose to the challenge of writing a more complex story and her writing style has improved quite a bit since the first book."
+The first book of the trilogy was turned into an R-rated film by Comcast Corp-owned Universal Pictures starring Dakota Johnson and Jamie Dornan, grossing more than $500 million at the global box office since its February release.

-"Fifty Shades of Grey" was turned into an R-rated film by Comcast Corp-owned Universal Pictures starring Dakota Johnson and Jamie Dornan, grossing more than $500 million at the global box office since its February release.
+Several countries, including India, Malaysia, Indonesia and Kenya, banned the film from their theaters because of its erotic content.
+Critics said the movie blurred the lines between healthy and harmful sex.

 Film adaptations of the second and third books are planned.